 These teams include not only CU*Answers technical staff such as programmers, systems analysts and quality control personnel, but also the business people who plan to use these tools to meet credit union member needs.

-Monitor is a shared project managment tool giving team members the ability to track any project’s status at any time.
+Monitor is a shared project management tool giving team members the ability to track any project’s status at any time.

 These team members not only include CU*Answers’ staff, but also the credit union employees driven to meet the needs of their members.